Homemade Harissa in Under 5 Minutes

 • For a hint of smokiness, try adding chipotle chile or crushed Nora peppers (from Spain).

-How long does harissa last?
+How long does Harissa last?

 Harissa paste will keep in the fridge for up to a month when stored in an airtight jar or container.